day50-dev/llcat/README.md

 done
 ```

 You can use patterns like that also for testing tool calling completion.
+[Here's a bigger example: a humor eval to see if models know a funny joke when they see one](https://github.com/kristopolous/humor-evals)

 If an error happens contacting the server, you get the request, response, and a non-zero exit.